-Days 1-2, Thu-Fri, 26-27 Oct.
+Days 1-2, Fri-Sat, 11-12 Oct.
 Overnight flights to Sao Paulo and arrival in Vitoria, Espirito Santo.
 American Airlines and TAM Brazilian Airlines offer direct flights from the US to Sao Paulo with onward connections to Vitoria.
-Please be sure your air schedule gives you ample time to make your connection on Friday.
+Please be sure your air schedule gives you ample time to make your connection on Saturday.
 On arrival in Vitoria, you'll be met by a driver for the short transfer to our hotel.

-For those who are able to arrive in Vitoria by Thursday evening, we will offer an outing to a private fazenda (ranch area) on Friday for lunch and a nice afternoon of birding that could even produce a day-roosting Pygmy Nightjar.
-Whatever your plans, let's all get together in the lobby of the hotel at 6:30 p.m. on Friday and have dinner shortly thereafter.
+For those who are able to arrive in Vitoria by Friday evening, we will offer an outing to a private fazenda (ranch area) on Saturday for lunch and a nice afternoon of birding that could even produce a day-roosting Pygmy Nightjar.
+Whatever your plans, let's all get together in the lobby of the hotel at 7:00 p.m. on Saturday and have dinner shortly thereafter.
 Night in Vitoria.

-Day 3, Sat, 28 Oct.
+Day 3, Sun, 13 Oct.
 The adventure begins in Espirito Santo; drive to the Kaetes area.
 We've arranged for a morning of birding in a little-known block of forest not far from Vitoria where several rarities are possible, including Crescent-chested Puffbird, Salvadori's Antwren, Russet-winged Spadebill, and Black-headed Berryeater.
 Even failing to connect with some or all of these, we're sure to have a good time, but let's hope for dry conditions because the access road may be impassable if wet/muddy.
 After lunch, we'll make a productive stop at some feeders where we may see a variety of tanagers and possibly Blue-naped Chlorophonia.
 We'll then climb further into the mountains of southern Espirito Santo to reach our hotel around sunset, planning to get to bed in time for a good night's sleep after the long flights and this active first day of birding in Brazil.
 Night near Conceicao do Castelo.

-Day 4, Sun, 29 Oct.
+Day 4, Mon, 14 Oct.
 On the trail of the Cherry-throated Tanager!
 Our birding gets off to an exciting start as we go for some of the most special passerine endemics of southeast Brazil-foremost among them, the ultra-rare Cherry-throated Tanager, which we enjoyed watching at a nest with three big babies on our 2022 tour (they all fledged successfully the morning after we left!).
-We'll certainly hope to do equally as well this year (see below!).
+However, nesting attempts had failed ahead of our 2023 tour, and we missed the tanagers altogether.
 Before October 1996, this remarkable bird was known only from a single specimen (housed in Berlin) and a couple of sight records.
-Following its exciting rediscovery near Conceicao do Castelo in 1996, and searches for it in nearby areas, the Cherry-throated Tanager remains known from but two or three fragments of native montane forest in southern Espirito Santo, where fewer than two dozen birds appear to be holding their own (but for how long?).
-In recent years, the Kaetes Reserve has been the most consistent place for finding the tanager.
+Following its exciting rediscovery near Conceicao do Castelo in 1996, and searches for it in nearby areas, the Cherry-throated Tanager remains known from but two or three fragments of native montane forest in southern Espirito Santo, where only about 20 birds appear to be holding their own (but for how long?).
+In recent years, the Kaetes Reserve has been the only consistent place for finding the tanager.
 The birds are usually feeding young in late-Oct/early Nov, and are difficult to find.
 Records have been spotty over the past several years, but the birds are being monitored much more continuously now that there is a formal management plan for the Cherry-throated Tanager, which Bret helped formulate.
-We will accompany members of the field team in our search for the tanagers, perhaps again having the great good fortune to be able to watch the activity at a nest, and Field Guides will make a generous contribution (included your tour price) to help support their critically important efforts!
+We will accompany members of the field team in our search for the tanagers, perhaps again having the great good fortune to be able to watch the activity at a nest, and Field Guides will make a generous contribution (included your tour price) to help support their critically important efforts.